When it comes to social media marketing, you’re probably killing it with multiple campaigns, across many different social networks, right?

 Your social media reports will show your results succinctly, and in one place.

-Social media isn’t just one platform, one network… it’s several of them.
+Your social media marketing strategy isn’t just one platform, one network… it’s several of them.
 You might be working with a few of them, or perhaps creating campaigns and managing accounts on all of them at the same time.
-Either way, each of these networks – from Facebook, Twitter, LinkedIn, YouTube, Instagram, and others – have their own individual uses and audiences.
+Either way, each of these social channels – from Facebook, Twitter, LinkedIn, YouTube, Instagram, and others – have their own individual uses and audiences.

-Showing these numbers in easily digestible tables and graphs is going to make things a lot easier to understand for your boss or client.
+Showing these stats in easily digestible social media marketing reports with tables and graphs is going to make things a lot easier to understand for your boss or client.

-An automated tool that brings all this myriad data from across your different social media channels and turns it into those beautiful tables and graphs?
+An automated tool that brings all this social media performance data from across your different social media channels and turns it into those beautiful tables and graphs?

 Well, that’s just gravy.

-The first step in creating any social media report is determining what are your goals.
+The first step in creating any social report is determining what are your marketing team's goals.

 As I mentioned above, your social media goals are intrinsically linked to your general marketing goals, which are based on your overall business goals.